 Merri Ex, President and CEO

 Merri joined Family Focus in 2011.
 Previously, she was president of Philanthropic Solutions, Inc., 2007-2011, providing consultation to donors and nonprofit organizations.
 She was vice president for philanthropic services at The Chicago Community Trust, 2000-2007.
 In 1981 while director of Erie Neighborhood House, Ms. Ex helped to open Family Focus’s first Nuestra Familia program for Latino families.
-She has a B.A. in Latin American Studies and Spanish from Newcomb College of Tulane University and an M.A. in Ibero-American Studies from the University of Madison, Wisconsin.
+She has a B.A. in Latin American Studies and Spanish from Newcomb College of Tulane University and an M.A. in Ibero-American Studies from the University of Wisconsin.
 She is currently a member of Mayor Emmanuel’s Early Childhood Executive Council.

 Caterina Varvaro, Senior Vice President, Administration and Finance